cbworden/shake-doc/software_guide.rst

 and Solaris.
 Again, we strongly recommend that you not use Ubuntu Linux -- it has proven problematic for a number of users, and we cannot provide support.
 Windows is not supported.
 See the Software Guide for more information.

+.. [#] The VS30 server currently provides GMT grd files in pixel node registration and
+       ShakeMap works in gridline node registration.
+You can fix your Vs30 file by:

+       grdsample your_vs30_grid.grd -Gnew_file_name.grd –T

+       You then configure grind.conf to look at "new_file_name.grd" and it should work.
+       See grind.conf for details.